humanfactors/FIPS/README.md

 <img align="right" src="inst/logo/FIPS_logo.png?raw=true" alt="FIPSLOGO" width="200"/>

 FIPS provides researchers and practitioners comprehensive set of functions for applying bio-mathematical models (BMMs) of fatigue.
 FIPS is a young project under active development and is implemented in the R programming language.
+If you are tracking people's sleep history (e.g.,  conducting an experience sampling study) or are interested in fatigue prediction, this package is likely to be helpful to you.

 FIPS includes a set of well documented functions for transforming sleep and actigraphy data to the data frame structure (called a `FIPS_df`) required for executing BMM simulations.
 Importantly, FIPS includes a set of functions for simulating from and interpreting several forms of BMM, including the Unified Model and Three Process Model.
 All models are extendable and include customisable parameters.